Statistical Support Service

 - Conjoint staff

 The service is not available to clients external to the University, undergraduate students and course work only Masters students.
-External parties can contact NewStat to obtain quotes for commercial statistical consulting work.
+External parties can contact the service to obtain quotes for statistical consulting work using the general enquiries contact details at the bottom of the page or by completing and submitting the relevant sections of the appointment form.

 An appointment form needs to be completed prior to an initial appointment.
 Students require their supervisor's authorisation and ideally will be accompanied by their supervisor to the first meeting.